 Ask yourself these questions as not thinking about these things before making a decision could make your trip much less enjoyable in terms of comfort in your living/sleeping space.

-How much storage is there?
+How much storage is there in your motorhome?

 Some motorhome rental companies have really thought about everything when designing their motorhomes, and some, well, haven’t.

 In terms of actual livability, there needs to be storage!
 Where are you going to put your clothes, toiletries, food?
-Some motorhome have lots of space for these things so you want those motorhomes!
+Some motorhome have lots of space for these things so you want choose one of those motorhomes!
 The last thing you want is having suitcases and bags everywhere all the time because you have nowhere to unpack and store things.